hughsie/oars/specification/oars-1.2.md

  * `oars-1.1`
  * `oars-1.2`

-The only difference between these versions is that versions 1.1 and 1.2 add some more attributes to describe content over 1.0.
+The only difference between these versions is that versions 1.1 and 1.2 add more content descriptor attributes over 1.0; 1.1 adds a pair of cultural sensitivity descriptors and 1.2 adds "Mood" and "Health" categories.

 Semantics
 ---